-Secondary Suite means a separate, fully-habitable accessory dwelling unit located entirely within a single family dwelling, with its own entrance.
+Secondary Suite means a separate, fully-habitable accessory dwelling unit located entirely within a single family dwelling or other structure, with its own entrance.

 Sewer System is a system for treating domestic sewage that uses one or more treatment methods and a discharge area, but does not include a holding tank or pit privy.